 Having experienced the challenges of divorce myself, I understand many of the issues my clients are facing.
 My goal in practicing family law has always been to bring warmth and caring to this process so that clients feel they have someone to turn to when faced with confusing family law forms and the enormity of the emotions encountered on the path to separation.
 When children are involved, I am committed to helping the separating parents understand how separation may impact their children’s lives and educating them on ways to make the transition healthier for their children.
 I also strongly believe that the process of mediation and other collaborative approaches can play a significant role in minimizing the damage from the divorce process and creating an effective communication model that parties can use to resolve future conflicts.
+When those processes are not possible, I am committed to doing all I can as a litigator to minimize the potential damage of the adversarial process.

 Notice: All statements made on this website are for informational purposes only and are not a substitute for legal advice by a licensed attorney.
 Review of this website does not create or constitute an attorney-client relationship.
 Please do not re-print without permission.